-In any team, when leadership is driven from within the group, rather than from the top down only, an extra dimension of intention and direction can most often be achieved.
+In any team, when leadership is driven from within the group, rather than from the top down only, an extra dimension of intention and direction can be achieved.
 So, what are the nuts and bolts of enabling leadership from within your team?

 To answer that question, share strategies, and really get that leadership engine humming, is Bo Hanson, 4x Olympian, 3x Olympic medalist, Founder, and Director of Athlete Assessments; Julie Darty Dennis Head Coach of Women’s Volleyball at Mississippi State University; and Director of Student-Athlete Leadership Development at the University of Michigan, Brian Townsend.